bengler/pebbles-uid/README.md

 The object identifier can be nearly any string, including another uid.

-The oid _MUST_ be unique for any species and realm.
+The oid _MUST_ be unique for any genus and realm.

 There are currently two characters which cannot be included in an oid: